polirritmico/monokai-nightasty.nvim/README.md

 ## 🔮 Extras

-Check the `extras` folder (`~/.local/share/nvim/lazy/monokai-nightasty/extras` for Lazy packager).
+Check the `extras` folder .
 Copy, link or reference the file in each setting.
 Refer to their respective documentation.

 ### Tmux